-- 1. Determine if each subgroup, including the "all student" subgroup meets the minimum number of 40 students or 10% of students enrolled in AYP grades, whichever is greater (with a 75 student cap) for AMO and second indicator calculations. - 2.
-Determine if "all students" and each subgroup at or above the minimum number meet the 95% participation requirement (N=40 for participation). - 3.
+- Determine if each subgroup, including the "all student" subgroup meets the minimum number of 40 students or 10% of students enrolled in AYP grades, whichever is greater (with a 75 student cap) - for AMO and second indicator calculations.
+(Does not apply to graduation rate or attendance but to those elementary and middle schools who use one of the academic content areas from the list of acceptable 2nd indicators). - 2.
+Determine if "all students" and each subgroup at or above the minimum number meet the 95% participation requirement (n=40 for participation). - 3.
 Determine if AYP is met using State assessment results regarding the percent proficient/advanced as compared to the State's annual measurable objectives for both Reading/English Language Arts and Math. - 3a.
 If AYP is not met using step 3; determine if AYP is met by using a confidence interval application.
-A confidence interval method will be used for schools with 10 to 39 FAY students. - 3b.
-If AYP is not met using a confidence interval, then apply a \multi-year averaging method. - 3c.
-If AYP is not met using the multi-year averaging method, then determine if AYP is met using the \safe-harbor method - decreasing the percent not meeting proficiency/advanced levels by 10%. - 3d.
+(A confidence interval method will be used for schools with 10 to 39 FAY students with test scores in both mathematics and reading/English language arts in the All Students subgroup.) - 3b.
+If AYP is not met using a confidence interval, then apply a multi-year averaging method. - 3c.
+If AYP is not met using the multi-year averaging method, then determine if AYP is met using the safe-harbor method decreasing the percent not meeting proficiency/advanced levels by 10%.
+Any subgroup using "safe harbor" must meet the second indicator requirement. - 3d.
+Add SWD-M Students to the SWD subgroup at those schools that did not make AYP based solely on proficiency of their SWD subgroup. - 3e.
 For those schools and LEAs not making AYP based solely on the proficiency scores of the SWD subgroup, state will apply the interim federal flexibility for SWD proficiency scores (Appendix B). - 4.
-To meet AYP, Georgia will require that each elementary and middle school meet State standards regarding progress on its second indicator, which will include performance above a statewide preset level or improved performance from the prior school year.
-Progress on the \second indicator will be required at the subgroup level where "safe harbor" is used (See element 7.2).
+To meet AYP, Georgia will require that each elementary and middle school meet State standards on its second indicator, which will include performance above a statewide preset level or improved performance from the prior school year.
+The second indicator must be met at the subgroup level where "safe harbor" is used (See element 7.2).

-\For AYP determinations in 2005-2006 and subsequent QCC/GPS transition years, Georgia will equate QCC to GPS assessment results in grades and subjects where appropriate using an Equipercentile adjustment for multi-year averaging, safe harbor, and second indicator calculations (see Appendix E, page 97).
+For AYP determinations in 2005-2006 and subsequent QCC/GPS transition years, Georgia will equate QCC to GPS assessment results in grades and subjects where appropriate using an Equipercentile adjustment for multi-year averaging, safe harbor, and second indicator calculations (see Appendix E, page 97).

-&lt;sup>15 The critical z is 1.645 for a population proportion, which means the programs are running a one-tail test at the 95% level of significance.
+14 The critical z is 1.645 for a population proportion, which means the programs are running a one-tail test at the 95% level of significance.